The commissioner shall issue special law enforcement memorial license plates or a single motorcycle plate to an applicant who:

 (1) is a registered owner of a passenger automobile, noncommercial one-ton pickup truck, motorcycle, or recreational motor vehicle;

-(2) pays an additional fee of $10 for each set of plates;
+(2) pays an additional fee in the amount specified for special plates under section 168.12, subdivision 5, for each set of plates;

 (3) pays the registration tax as required under section 168.013, along with any other fees required by this chapter;

 (4) contributes $25 upon initial application and a minimum of $5 annually to the Minnesota law enforcement memorial account; and

 (5) complies with this chapter and rules governing registration of motor vehicles and licensing of drivers.

 The commissioner, in consultation with representatives from the Minnesota Law Enforcement Memorial Association, shall adopt a suitable design for the plate that must include a blue line with a black line of equal proportion above and below the blue line, representing the thin blue line.

 On application to the commissioner and payment of a transfer fee of $5, special plates may be transferred to another qualified motor vehicle that is registered to the same individual to whom the special plates were originally issued.